Skip to content

 stream_chunk: Sink for live LLM token chunks forwarded to the SSE transport.

-Gen generates: gen_def/pydantic/telemetry.py (compiled from def/telemetry.yaml), and — for any function that lists the entry — a <name>_telemetry dataclass of Callable[[Payload], None] sinks plus a telemetry field on that function's context.
+generate static generates: gen_def/pydantic/telemetry.py (compiled from def/telemetry.yaml), and — for any function that lists the entry — a <function_name>_telemetry dataclass of Callable[[Payload], None] sinks plus a telemetry field on that function's context.

 Full Example